2020 Science Writing Workshop

 The Science Writer’s Handbook. https://www.amazon.com/Field-Guide-Science-Writers-Association/dp/019517...

-Questions to consider: In Field Guide, Cook and Kanigel describe very different forms of science writing.
+Questions to consider: What is the origin of the negative attitude Bogost describes among academics to reaching a broad audience?
+How do customs in the world of science in particular lead to this attitude?
+In Field Guide, Cook and Kanigel describe very different forms of science writing.
 What techniques are common them?
 What are the most important differences?
 Do you think that these differences are a matter of convention or reflect the essential rules of each genre?
 How do these techniques impair or strengthen articles about science?
 Do any of these techniques apply to communication such as television or blogs?
 How do the perspectives of Cook and Kanigel, two journalists, compare to that of Pinker, a scientist who is also an excellent writer?

 EXAMPLES OF SCIENCE WRITING